lammps/lammps/doc/src/Developer_write_pair.rst

        jnum = numneigh[i];

 The inner loop (index *j*) processes the neighbor lists.
-The neighbor list code encodes in the upper bits (typically the upper 2 bits, i.e. as a number from 0 to 3) whether a pair is a regular pair of neighbor (= 0) or a pair of 1-2 (= 1), 1-3 (= 2), or 1-4 (= 3) :doc:`"special" neighbor
-<special_bonds>`.
-The ``sbmask()`` inline function extracts those bits
-and converts them into a number and use the index to store the corresponding scaling factor taken from the ``force->special_lj`` array in `factor_lj`.
-Due to adding the extra bits, the value of *j* would be out of range when accessing data from per-atom arrays, so we apply the NEIGHMASK constant to mask them out.
+The neighbor list code encodes in the upper 2 bits whether a pair is a regular pair of neighbor (= 0) or a pair of 1-2 (= 1), 1-3 (= 2), or 1-4 (= 3) :doc:`"special" neighbor <special_bonds>`.
+The ``sbmask()`` inline function extracts those bits and converts them into a number.
+This number is used to look up the corresponding scaling factor for the non-bonded interaction from the ``force->special_lj`` array and to store it in `factor_lj`.
+Due to adding the additional bits, the value of *j* would be out of range when accessing data from per-atom arrays, so we apply the NEIGHMASK constant to mask them out.
 This step *must* be done even if a pair style does not use special bond scaling.
-Otherwise there will be a segmentation fault for systems containing bonds for atoms involved in bonds.
+Otherwise there could be a segmentation fault.

 With the corrected *j* index it is now possible to compute the distance of the pair.
 For efficiency reasons, the square root is only taken *after*